 We were all so disappointed.
 To think what a beautiful, distinctive, classic and uniquely famous building was being torn down for a parking lot.
-Dare I say, it would have made a fabulous local art and industry museum, or maybe a community art center, at the very least!

 As the Jeep Administration Building in Toledo, Ohio was being made ready to blow up, the classic, 63 year old Waldorf Hotel on Summit Street and Madison Avenue was being torn down, to make way for a bank.

 Tommy was a punk rock drummer in a Detroit band.
-And quite the great drummer, at that.
+And quite a great drummer, at that.
 He seemed like the perfect metaphor of the pending doom – he was like the dynamite that was going to blow up the building.
 Out with the old, in with the new, rock and roll style.
 I thought punk was the perfect answer to disco.